ddeel/fishem/README.md

 ----

-## Configuration file for fishem
+## Configuration file

-Most of the command line arguments can also be set by an optional JSON configuration file named *fishem_config.json* in the folder/directory where *fishem.py* is kept.
-This is a JSON key-value file, where zero or more of the following supported entries can be used in any
+Most of the fishem command line arguments can also be set by an optional JSON configuration file named *fishem_config.json* in the folder/directory where *fishem.py* is kept.
+This is a JSON key-value file, where zero or more of the following supported entries can be used in any combination:
-combination:

 **"imockup": "IMOCKUP"**